-I have written seven books so far and my author page can be found here.
+I have written some books and my author page can be found here.

-Julian’s Journeys, Travel Tales from Exotic Places like Salford, and Ten Traveller’s Tales are three collections of travel stories.
-These stories are part memoir, part travelogue, and part revelation about the effect travel has on me.
+These ones – Julian’s Journeys, Travel Tales from Exotic Places like Salford, and Ten Traveller’s Tales – are three collections of travel stories, part memoir, part travelogue, and part revelation about the effect travel has on me, because going to different places does change you.

 I write stories about the baggage man at Tehran airport who helped me through customs in double-quick time and all for one dollar.
 I tell the story of the nun at the bus stop in Catania, Sicily, who was incredibly knowledgeable about the local delicacy, mortadella.
 I describe how I became slowly inebriated in Bulgaria, when one of the locals offered me the opportunity to sample his homemade slivovitz in his garden – all the while we wrote down football results on a piece of paper.
 I report a conversation I had with a super-smooth carpet-seller in Istanbul, who was always encouraging me to visit his shop.